fedef17/CO2_cool_fort/README.md

 ### Input file
 - The input file `input.dat` is in a fixed format.
 Do not change the number of commented lines!

-- First input at line 9: n_lev, ilev0, T_surf
+- First input at line 9: n_lev, ilev0, T_surf.

 - Starting from line 12:
-    - 6 atmospheric profiles are read (n_lev rows are expected)
+    - 6 atmospheric profiles are read (n_lev rows are expected).
+The number of rows in the file can be larger than n_lev.
+Only the first n_lev rows will be read by the parameterization.

 ### Output file